 These systems are activated by movement, so they only take pictures when something moves.
 This is so the key parts of what happened are preserved.
 If someone breaks in, you can get the evidence right away.
 Each picture has a date on it.
 The best part is, you won’t have to sift through a lot of them to locate what you’re searching for.

-If you don’t trust just having these little gadgets keeping watch over your property, consider grouping them together and the security level to be extra certain.
+If you don’t trust just having these little gadgets keeping watch over your property, consider grouping them and the security level to be extra certain.

 Prepare for Hunting Season.